rda0/ansible-role-network/README.markdown

 ### network_ipv4_ip_forward

 Set to `True` to enable IPv4 forwarding to configure the host as a router.
 This may also be set dynamically by software like libvirt or other hypervisors (container, vms) when needed.

+### network_netfilter_nf_conntrack_max

+Increase this if the conntrack table is getting full, otherwise connections may get dropped.